 Ramón y Cajal, a Nobel prize-winning scientist who originally wanted to be an artist, produced hundreds of detailed drawings of the microscopic structure of the brain.
 His drawings are still used in some anatomy classes.
 He was the first to document that adjoining neurons don't actually touch at their connection points: there is a tiny gap - a synapse - between presynaptic and postsynaptic neurons.
 Looking at the Ramón y Cajal on the right, one can begin to appreciate the complexity and number of neural connections in the brain.
 You can also see the potential for brain science as inspiration for artistic works, both as literal objects - in the complex and infinitely varied structures of neurons - and conceptually, as the seat of perception and consciousness.

-I (Paul Franklin Smith) fall into the group of artists who are inspired by the concepts of brain science, although I may post some works soon with some more literal brain science images (I'm beginning to think that that's what people are expecting when I use the phrase neuroscience art prints).
+I, Paul Franklin Smith, fall into the group of artists who are inspired by the concepts and images of brain science.
 I'm an older returning student finishing a psychology degree, and hoping to go on to graduate school.
-I'm also a brain tumor survivor who was reading books and journal articles on neuroscience topics for about three years before I was diagnosed with a brain tumor.
+I'm also a brain tumor survivor who was reading books and journal articles on neuroscience topics for years before I was diagnosed with a brain tumor.
+Having a fascination with the biology and behavior of the brain helped me immensely as I went through surgery and recovery.
 I see evidence-based psychology, evolutionary biology, and neuroscience as a source of answers to big life questions such as who are we?, where do we come from?, why can't I get that song out of my head?, why do people believe such strange things?, why is there so much conflict in the world?, and can humankind learn to cooperate well enough to address our global challenges?
 I have some life experience (meaning I've made plenty of mistakes and can relate to both the suffering and joy of many people); I've had a number of jobs, including a few where I had the good fortune to work with individuals who had a wide range of disabilities.
 None of that qualifies me to write on such lofty topics, but I do it anyway.

 I have a secular humanistic view of the world, but I'm not particularly confrontational.
 I find joy and wonder in scientific explanations of life, behavior, and the world around us, so the "magic" in my art and music is the product of my musings on perception and consciousness, my playful personality, and my desire to relate a feeling in visual or auditory poetry.
 One doesn't need to espouse my view of the world to enjoy my neuroscience art prints or this website, though, so have a look around, let me know what you think, and...